joehaffey/joehaffey/README.md

 I've decided to make Python my first language.
 I'm using Python because it tends to be forgiving of mistakes, unlike languages like C (which I know a little of)  Thank you Guido Von Rossum!!!!!
 The other languages I will learn are PHP, Ruby, Javascript, SQL, HTML, and CSS.
 Plus, I'm trying to find sources of information about web server administration and web hosting as I have a reseller account with Resellers Panel.

 I don't want to be spoon fed, but if any of you can point me to sources of information, I will be obliged.
+In return, I license my code under the GNU GPL v3 license so you cna do whatever you want with it.
 Happy hacking